-Article Reconciliation of estimates of jobs: March 2019 Compares the latest workforce jobs (WFJ) estimates with the equivalent estimates of jobs from the Labour Force Survey (LFS).
-Contact: Yanitsa Scott labour.market@ons.gov.uk +44 (0)1633 651599 Release date: 19 March 2019 Next release: 17 March 2020 Table of contents - 1.
-Background - 2.
-Reconciliation estimates spreadsheet - 3.
-Comparison: December 2018 - 4.
-Reconciliation 1.
-Background This report compares the latest workforce jobs (WFJ) estimates with the equivalent estimates of jobs from the Labour Force Survey (LFS).
+Article Reconciliation of estimates of jobs: March 2020 Compares the latest workforce jobs (WFJ) estimates with the equivalent estimates of jobs from the Labour Force Survey (LFS).

+Release date: 17 March 2020

+Next release: To be announced

+Table of contents

+- 1. Background

+- 2. Reconciliation estimates spreadsheet

+- 3. Comparison: December 2019

+- 4. Reconciliation

+1. Background

+This report compares the latest workforce jobs (WFJ) estimates with the equivalent estimates of jobs from the Labour Force Survey (LFS).
 This is produced annually in March.

 The concept of employment (measured by the LFS as the number of people in work) differs from the concept of jobs, since a person can have more than one job and some jobs may be shared by more than one person.
 The LFS, which collects information mainly from residents of private households, is the preferred source of statistics on employment.

 The LFS can also be used to produce estimates of the total number of jobs in the UK, by adding together the headline employment figures (which are equivalent to main jobs) and those for workers with a second job.
 The WFJ series, which is compiled mainly from surveys of businesses, is the preferred source of statistics on jobs by industry, since it provides a more reliable industry breakdown than the LFS.

+2. Reconciliation estimates spreadsheet

+A table containing Labour Force Survey (LFS) jobs and workforce jobs (WFJ) reconciliation estimates is available in dataset X03.

+3 .
+Comparison: December 2019

-Revisions to estimates derived from the Labour Force Survey There have been revisions to estimates derived from the Labour Force Survey in this release back to the November 2012 to January 2013 time period, resulting from taking on board the latest population estimates and from a review of the seasonal adjustment process.
-In addition, a boost to the Northern Ireland Labour Force Survey sample will have caused some minor revisions to estimates derived from that survey from the November 2017 to January 2018 time period.
-2. Reconciliation estimates spreadsheet A dataset containing Labour Force Survey and workforce jobs reconciliation estimates is available at $\frac{\text{data table}}{\text{XO3}}$.
-3. Comparison: December 2018 The Labour Force Survey (LFS) estimate of total UK jobs for the three-month period from November 2018 to January 2019 is calculated by adding together the LFS figures for total employment (32.714 million) and workers with second jobs (1.141 million).
-On comparing this LFS UK jobs estimate (33.855 million) with the corresponding workforce jobs (WFJ) figure for December 2018 (35.271 million), the LFS total jobs estimate is lower than the WFJ figure by 1.416 million (4.2% of the LFS total).
+The Labour Force Survey (LFS) estimate of total UK jobs for the three-month period from November 2019 to January 2020 is calculated by adding together the LFS figures for total employment (32.985 million) and workers with second jobs (1.171 million).
+On comparing this LFS UK jobs estimate (34.156 million) with the corresponding workforce jobs (WFJ) figure for December 2019 (35.832 million), the LFS total jobs estimate is lower than the WFJ figure by 1.676 million (4.9% of the LFS total).

 Figure 1 illustrates this comparison over time.
 These estimates have not been adjusted for factors causing differences between the two sources because many of these factors cannot be measured on a quarterly basis.
-Over the latest comparable quarterly periods, the LFS series shows a quarterly increase of 236,000 jobs (0.7%) and the WFJ series shows an increase of 167,000 (0.5%).
-On an annual basis, the LFS series shows an increase of 475,000 (1.4%) and the WFJ series shows an increase of 415,000 (1.2%).
-Figure 1: LFS jobs up 0.7% and workforce jobs up 0.5% on quarter Labour Force Survey and workforce jobs estimates of jobs as published, thousands (seasonally adjusted), UK, December 2012 to December 2018 Figure 1: LFS jobs up 0.7% and workforce jobs up 0.5% on quarter Labour Force Survey and workforce jobs estimates of jobs as published, thousands (seasonally adjusted), UK, December 2012 to December 2018
+Over the latest comparable three-month periods, the LFS series shows a quarterly increase of 216,000 jobs (0.6%) and the WFJ series shows an increase of 67,000 jobs (0.2%).
+On an annual basis, the LFS series shows an increase of 301,000 jobs (0.9%) and the WFJ series shows an increase of 541,000 jobs (1.5%).

+Figure 1: Labour Force Survey jobs were up 0.6% and workforce jobs were up 0.2% on the quarter

+Labour Force Survey and workforce jobs estimates of jobs as published, seasonally adjusted, UK, December 2013 to December 2019

+Figure 1: Labour Force Survey jobs were up 0.6% and workforce jobs were up 0.2% on the quarter

+Labour Force Survey and workforce jobs estimates of jobs as published, seasonally adjusted, UK,

+December 2013 to December 2019

-Source: Office for National Statistics - Labour Force Survey The 2006 National Statistics Quality Review of Employment and Jobs Statistics (PDF, 4.3MB) identified about 30 reasons why the LFS and WFJ estimates of jobs can differ from each other.
+Source: Office for National Statistics - Labour Force Survey The 2006 National Statistics Quality Review of Employment and Jobs Statistics (PDF, 4.35MB) identified about 30 reasons why the LFS and WFJ estimates of jobs can differ from each other.
 Some of these factors can be quantified approximately using information from the LFS and other sources, while others are much more difficult to measure.
-The measurable factors causing differences between the LFS and WFJ figures are available in data table X03.
+The measurable factors causing differences between the LFS jobs and WFJ estimates are available in dataset X03.
+4. Reconciliation